 In the EU, we plan to out-license Omidria marketing rights to a third-party that has capabilities to promote to ophthalmologic surgeons, facilitate distribution and reimbursement, and manage pharmacovigilance and clinical support.
 Outside of the U.S. and EU, we are exploring potential regional partnerships to make Omidria available to ophthalmologists.
-We have not yet entered into any agreements with third parties to market Omidria outside of the U.S. If we are unable to enter into such agreements on terms acceptable to us, or if we are unable to enter into such agreements at all, we would not expect to see sales of Omidria in those territories, which could adversely affect our business and financial condition.
+We have not yet entered into any agreements with third parties to market Omidria outside of the U.S. If we are unable to enter into such agreements at all, we would not expect to see sales of Omidria in those territories, which could adversely affect our business and financial condition.